 You know how the lightbulb is always used to symbolize an idea?
 I’m pretty sure it’s the refrigerator light that spawned that.

 Seinfeld voice: What’s with standing in front of an open refrigerator and staring at its contents for hours on end?
 And then you close it and open it and close it and open it.
 Nothing new magically appeared since the last time you looked…

-Har-har Jerry, but this is how recipes are born.
+Har-har Jerry, but this is how the best smoothie recipes are born.
 Every time that light goes on the wheels are turning, trying, stretching, to come up with some concoction that will satisfy my craving.
-And this is one of them.
+And this Cantaloupe Smoothie is one of ’em!

 Cantaloupe is amazingly good, but sometimes it feels sad.
 You know?
-Like, it’s always kind of an afterthought on a hotel breakfast plate.
-With a teeny sprig of parsley of all things(?).
+Like, instead of tossing it with complementary fruits and serving as a vibrant cantaloupe salad, it’s always kind of an afterthought on a hotel breakfast plate.
+(With a teeny sprig of parsley of all things??)